 The King of Hearts is mild-mannered, timid, and terrified of his wife.

 The Knave of Hearts

 A member of the royal family, the Knave of Hearts, is put on trial for stealing tarts.

 The March Hare

 The March Hare is one of the three characters at the tea party.

 The Mock Turtle

-The Mock Turtle is a sad tortoise with a calf’s head who sobs all the time.
+The Mock Turtle is a sad tortoise with a calf’s head who sobs constantly.

-Alice meets the Mouse when both of them are swimming in a pool of tears; the Mouse is painfully insulted when Alice mentions her cat.
+Alice meets the Mouse when both swim in a pool of tears; the Mouse is painfully insulted when Alice mentions her cat.